jupyter-book/mystmd/docs/glossaries-and-terms.md

 :::{tip} Order of Abbreviations
 :class: dropdown
-The order of abbreviations in your frontmatter should specify the longer abbreviations first (e.g. `RHR`) and then the shorter abbreviations (e.g. `HR`).
-If you do this in the opposite order, you will have an abbreviation for R`HR`.
+Abbreviations defined in your frontmatter are applied in longest-sorted order.
+If you have two abbreviations with the same suffix (e.g. `RHR` and `HR`), the longer abbreviation will always take precedence.
 :::